-This Rosół Chicken Soup recipe is an amped up version of my mother’s rosół soup with a host of nourishing ingredients like garlic and dry mushrooms.
-This chicken soup is delicious, nutritious and comforting in the best way possible.
-For all of those reasons, rosół or chicken soup is the most basic, most beloved, and most frequently cooked dish in many Polish households.
+This Rosół Chicken Soup recipe is an amped-up version of my mother’s traditional rosół, made with nourishing ingredients like garlic and dried mushrooms.
+It’s delicious, nutritious, and comforting in the best way possible.
+For all those reasons, rosół — or chicken soup — is one of the most basic, beloved, and frequently cooked dishes in many Polish households.

 Jump to:

-- This homemade chicken soup is delicious.
-The combination of spices and herbs makes it the best chicken broth you will ever taste.
+- This homemade chicken soup is pure comfort — rich, flavorful, and deeply satisfying.
+The blend of herbs and spices creates the most delicious chicken broth you’ll ever taste.

-- This rosół soup is packed with nutrients, such as protein, vitamins and minerals.
+- This rosół is packed with nutrients, including protein, vitamins, and minerals — wholesome and healing in every way.

 - Chicken